microsoft/cpp_client_telemetry/tools/fiddler/OneDSInspector/README.md

   </appSettings>
 </configuration>
 ```

-In example above - we redirected the Newtonsoft.Json version from 0-12 to 11 preferred by Fiddler v5.0.
+In example above - we redirected the Newtonsoft.Json assembly version from 0-12 to 11 used by Fiddler.
+Please make sure you redirect to version employed by your Fiddler installation.

-Place this file to %LOCALAPPDATA%\Programs\Fiddler\ - next to Fiddler.exe
+Place this file above (Fiddler.exe.config) to %LOCALAPPDATA%\Programs\Fiddler\ next to Fiddler.exe

-Older Fiddler versions may require a different binding redirect.
+Then restart Fiddler.exe .
+This should solve the Newtonsoft loading issue.

+Happy Fiddling!